tobiaslenz1988/OilLevelTempSensor_GC9A01_2_0/README.md

   -VW Golf 5 1.9 TDI
   -etc...

-  The old Version has the Part Numbers
+  The old Version has the Part Numbers (f.e.
+Hella  6PR 008 079-071 )
   - 1J0 907 660
   - 1J0 907 660 A
   - 1J0 907 660 B
   - 1J0 907 660 C
   - 1J0 907 660 F

-  The old Version has a metal big Plate at the Bottom and the Tube to measure the oil is ONE PIECE and is formed in a rectangular form and NOT Square.
+  The old Version has a metal big Plate at the Bottom and the Tube to measure the oil is ONE PIECE and is formed in a small rectangular form and NOT Square.

   The "new" Version, used in